top of page

 For instance, here’s a screen flow of making a reservation on conference rooms.

-This is made possible with footfall meters being placed at all access points of the hotel.
+1. This is made possible by placing footfall meters at all access points of the hotel.

-Which can give real-time data of the number of people in an area.
+2. This can give real-time data on the number of people in an area.

 It’s now time for the couple to check out and leave.